netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

         - name: CLUSTER_NAME
           value: "dev-cluster"

-2. While deploying the Citrix ingress controller, provide the `CLUSTER_NAME` as an environment variable.
+2. While deploying the Netscaler ingress controller, provide the `CLUSTER_NAME` as an environment variable.
 This value should be the same as the value provided in Citrix node controller.

     Example:

         - name: CLUSTER_NAME
           value: "dev-cluster "

-1. Specify the argument `--enable-cnc-pbr` as `True` in the arguments section of the Citrix ingress controller deployment YAML file.
-When you specify this argument, Citrix ingress controller is aware that the Citrix node controller is configuring PBR on the Netscaler.
+1. Specify the argument `--enable-cnc-pbr` as `True` in the arguments section of the Netscaler ingress controller deployment YAML file.
+When you specify this argument, Netscaler ingress controller is aware that the Citrix node controller is configuring PBR on the Netscaler.

     Example:

         args:
          - --enable-cnc-pbr True

-**Note:** The value provided for `CLUSTER_NAME` in the Citrix node controller and Citrix ingress controller deployment files should match when they are deployed in the same Kubernetes cluster.
+**Note:** The value provided for `CLUSTER_NAME` in the Citrix node controller and Netscaler ingress controller deployment files should match when they are deployed in the same Kubernetes cluster.

 **Note:** The `CLUSTER_NAME` is used while creating the net profile entity and binding it to service groups on Netscaler VPX or MPX.

 ### Validate PBR configuration on a Netscaler after deploying the Citrix node controller.

-This validation example uses a two node Kubernetes cluster with Citrix node controller and Citrix ingress controller deployed.
+This validation example uses a two node Kubernetes cluster with Citrix node controller and Netscaler ingress controller deployed.

 You can verify that the following configurations are added to the ADC by Citrix node controller: